Wty2003328/CS225_final_project_Y4GO/results.md

 Passed the testcases of unweighted at first and passed the testcases of weighted after debugged.

-Used testcase to find unlimited loop (caused by changing of size) solved it by adding new size_t to record.
+Used testcase to find unlimited loop (caused by changing of size) solved it by adding new unsigned to record.

 PART 2: